Welcome

 WHO ARE WE, AND HOW WILL WE SURVIVE IN THE AGE OF ASIA?

-This book, inadequate though it is, is in some ways the culmination of both my longstanding study of East Asia (about which I have published several books) and the social activism imbibed from my patriotic parents – a Scots Irish amalgam.
+This book, inadequate though it is, is in some ways the culmination of both my longstanding study of East Asia (related to which I have published several books) and the social activism imbibed from my patriotic parents – a Scots Irish amalgam.
 I’ve transformed my thinking during decades engaging with other countries and cultures, running an FE college for school dropouts, an international business and an independent school, but have never wavered from the belief that it matters for all humanity – not just the British – that this country prospers.
 Read the book to find out why.

 Published in December 2024 by CamRivers and launched at the London School of Economics